TykTechnologies/tyk-charts/components/tyk-gateway/README.md

 Follow the notes from the installation output to get connection details and password.
 The DNS name of your Redis as set by Bitnami is `tyk-redis-master.tyk.svc.cluster.local:6379` (Tyk needs the name including the port) You can update them in your local values.yaml file under `global.redis.addrs` and `global.redis.pass`.
 Alternatively, you can use `--set` flag to set it in Tyk installation.
 For example `--set global.redis.pass=$REDIS_PASSWORD`

-## Enabling TLS
+### Enabling TLS
-We have provided an easy way of enabling TLS via the `.Values.gateway.tls.enabled` flag.
+We have provided an easy way of enabling TLS via the `gateway.tls.enabled` flag.
 Setting this value to true will automatically enable TLS using the certificate provided under tyk-gateway/certs/cert.pem.

 If you want to use your own key/cert pair, you must follow the following steps:
 1. Create a tls secret using your cert and key pair.
-2. Set `.Values.gateway.tls.enabled`  to true.
+2. Set `gateway.tls.enabled`  to true.
-3. Set `.Values.gateway.tls.useDefaultTykCertificate` to false.
+3. Set `gateway.tls.useDefaultTykCertificate` to false.
-4. Set `.Values.gateway.tls.secretName` to the name of the newly created secret.
+4. Set `gateway.tls.secretName` to the name of the newly created secret.